icai-uma/learning-to-shape-beams-using-a-neural-network-to-control-a-beamforming-antenna/README.md

 ## Requirements

 Requeriments were installed with conda, but should work with any other installation method.
 Versions are orientative (no advanced features from any library were used, so the code should work with any reasonable recent version of any of these): Pytorch 1.10.2, Numpy 1.22.2, Scipy 1.8.0, Matplotlib 3.5.1, OpenCV's python bindings 4.5.3.

+While the pytorch code can be converted to just use the CPU, that mode of execution would be very slow.
+An NVidia GPU is required to accelerate the execution of the model.